GUVSWMD

 Batteries (Household)

-ALL batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, rechargeables) are recyclable in Vermont through Call2Recycle.
+ALL batteries are banned from the landfill and are recyclable in Vermont through Call2Recycle.
+Lead acid batteries(vehicle/boat/mower) are too large for the Call2Recycle program and should go to a local mechanic or auto parts store.
 Please take your batteries to a participating hardware store, your local transfer station, or your town hall (if your town doesn't have a transfer station.)
 Click here to find drop off locations and to learn how your batteries are recycled.

 Bulbs